 WALKING & MOUNTAINEERING

 Everyone who intends walking in Winter on the Scottish Hills should have at least the BASIC SKILLS to plan their journey and travel safely on snow and ice covered terrain.
+These courses are designed to provide you with the essential technical skills to make independent journeys on the UK's mountains and hills in Winter conditions.

 Our two-day Winter Walking Skills courses are designed to provide you with the skills necessary for winter hillwalking and give you a guided experience onto higher ground where you can put these skills to use whilst we accompany and coach you.